 Use the following protocols when collecting surface water samples.
 Adhere to all general protocols applicable to aqueous sampling detailed in FS 2000 when following the surface water sampling procedures addressed below.

-Manual Sampling: Use manual sampling for collecting grab samples for immediate in-situ field analyses.
+Manual Sampling: Use manual sampling for collecting grab samples for immediate in situ field analyses.
 Also use manual sampling in lieu of automatic equipment over extended periods of time for composite sampling, especially when it is necessary to observe and/or note unusual conditions.

 Surface Grab Samples